lee-naish/Pawns/README.md

 (tinyurl.com/pawns-lang points to an outdated version).
 This has links to (among other things):

+- A brief overview of the language:
+This is not necessarily up to date, misses some features, and the syntax is not what is supported - see note below.

 - An informal introduction to the language:
-This is not necessarily up to date, or presented particularly well, and the syntax is not what is supported - see note below.
-A more readable version is in preparation.
+Older than the overview and much harder to read but covers a few more things.

 - Slides for a couple of talks